fieldtrip/website/example/nirs_speech.md

 ## Closing remarks

 Looking at some more datasets, I noticed that the dataset `S1001_run01.nirs` contains overall clean data.
 The data for subject 2 (`S1002_run01.nirs`) is not shared.
 The data of subject 3 `S1003_run01.nirs` has some movement(?) artifacts, but also a channel that seems to show a response on every "aux1" stimulus.
-It would be interesting to follow up these analyses with a more detailled look into the time-locked and the spontaneous artifacts that can be observed in the data.
+It would be interesting to follow up these analyses with a more detailed look into the time-locked and the spontaneous artifacts that can be observed in the data.